eekcoopuw/jobmon/docsource/quickstart.rst

 A Workflow represents a set of Tasks which may depend on one another such that if each relationship were drawn (Task A) -> (Task B) meaning that Task B depends on Task A, it would form a `directed-acyclic graph (DAG) <https://en.wikipedia.org/wiki/Directed_acyclic_graph>`_.
 A Workflow is further uniquely identified by a set of WorkflowArgs which are required if the Workflow is to be resumable.

+For more about the objects go to the :doc:`Workflow and Task Reference <jobmon.client.swarm.workflow>` or :doc:`Executor Parameter Reference <jobmon.client.swarm.executors>`

 Constructing a Workflow and adding a few Tasks is simple::

     import getpass